fbpx

 Assoc Prof Mike Grace

-Mike is an Associate Professor in the School of Chemistry at Monash University, with teaching and research strengths in aquatic, analytical and environmental chemistry and in freshwater ecology (especially Stream Metabolism, carbon cycling and impacts of drugs).
+Mike is an Associate Professor in the School of Chemistry at Monash University, with teaching and research strengths in aquatic, analytical and environmental chemistry and in freshwater ecology (especially stream metabolism, carbon cycling and impacts of drugs).

 Prof Vincent Pettigrove